maxwellkonnaris/biowzrd/README.md

 2. Specify a range of Kmer lengths to count and mine from each read in each trimmed fastq file after running minimalqualitycontrol.sh

 ## Human Microbiome Project (HMP/)
+Packages required: aws (see download script for linux)
+1. Navigate to home directory and Install aws (installaws.sh)
-1. Download all trimmed 16s sequence files in fa.bzip format (downloadHMP_16s_trimmed.sh)
+2. Download all trimmed 16s sequence files in fa.bzip format (downloadHMP_16s_trimmed.sh)